GoogleCloudPlatform/service-extensions/plugins/README.md

 `$ bazelisk test --test_output=all --config=bench //samples/add_header/...`

-These commands build both the tester and v8 from scratch, so compilation times may be long.
+These commands build both the tester and the V8 runtime from scratch, so compilation times may be long.
 For faster tests please use docker command from [Getting Started](#getting-started) to test plugins.

 # Feature set / ABI